 An entry of AU (Audit) may be made upon a student’s permanent record when a course is audited.
 As an auditor, a student may attend all class sessions, but need not complete assignments or projects, take part in class discussion, or take examinations.
 A student who wishes to audit a course must register and pay tuition and fees as though taking the course for credit.
 A student may change from regular credit to audit status with the written permission of the instructor through the tenth day of classes during the semester, or the fourth day of classes in a summer session.
 Credit may not be earned in courses taken as a visitor or auditor except by re-enrollment for credit and completion of the course with a satisfactory grade.

 It is the policy of Minnesota State University Moorhead that graduate credit will not be granted for work and other nonacademic experiences.

-Grades given in graduate courses include A, B, C, D, F and P (Satisfactory).
+Grades given in graduate courses include A, B, C, D, F and P (Satisfactory) and AU.
 In a continuing research course, a student may be given a grade of IP until the course is completed.
 W signifies withdrawal without penalty from the course.
-Only those credits which were completed with a grade of A, B, C, or P may be applied toward a Master’s degree.
+Only those credits which were completed with a grade of A, B, C, or P may be applied toward a Master’s or Specialist degree.
 Graduate programs may designate core courses which must be completed with a grade of A or B in order to count toward the degree.